 Amended Notice of Hearing

-Where can I find information about the applications and the hearing?
+Where can I find information about the application and the proceeding?

-For a copy of the hearing materials, including the applications, contact
+For a copy of the hearing materials, contact

 Alberta Energy Regulator